User’s Guide to CGNS#

 Note

 From now on, all codes will be given in FORTRAN only.
 The C-equivalent calls are similar, as demonstrated above.
-Also, from now on, complete code will not be shown, but rather only code segments, in order to save space.
+Also, to save space, complete code will not be shown from now on, but rather only code segments.
 However, complete codes can be accessed from the CGNS site external link.

-The CGNS file grid.cgns that is created by the code above is a binary file that, internally, possesses the tree-like structure shown below.
-Each tree node has a name, a label, and may or may not contain data.
-In the example in the figure, all the nodes contain data except for the GridCoordinates node, for which MT indicates no data.
+The CGNS file grid.cgns created by the code above is a binary file that internally possesses the tree-like structure shown below.
+Each tree node has a name and a label and may or may not contain data.
+In the figure’s example, all the nodes contain data except for the GridCoordinates node, for which MT indicates no data.

 Cartesian Grid Layout

-However, the user really does not need to know the full details of the tree-like structure in this case.
+However, in this case, the user does not need to know the full details of the tree-like structure.
 The API has automatically created a SIDS-compliant CGNS file!
 Now, the user can just as easily read the CGNS file using the API.
 The FORTRAN code segment used to read the CGNS file grid.cgns that we just created is given here:

 !
 READ X, Y, Z GRID POINTS FROM CGNS FILE